 Kashanian works in the lab of Sarah Ryan, a professor of IE who was recently named the C.G.
 “Turk” and Joyce A. Therkildsen Department Chair.
 They are currently working on a NSF-funded project that examines the supply chain design of particular types of chemicals from biomass using mathematical modeling and optimization under uncertainty.
 Kashanian is also a trainee with the DataFEWsion program, which is overseen by Ryan.

-To unwind after a busy day, Kashanian said she likes to work out at the campus recreation faculties to maintain both her physical and mental health.
+To unwind after a busy day, Kashanian said she likes to work out at the campus recreation facilities to maintain both her physical and mental health.
 She also enjoys music, movies and sports, and recently started taking online singing lessons.

 Having come from the big city of Tehran, with a population of more than eight million people, she said she’s grown to appreciate the tranquility of Ames.
 She has found the public transportation makes it easy to get around town and appreciates that the people are “nice, warm and welcoming.”
-She admits that adapting to the cold, snowy winter has been one of the biggest challenge she has faced since living in Ames.
+She admits that adapting to the cold, snowy winter has been one of the biggest challenges she has faced since living in Ames.

 “In the last days of September, that famous Game of Thrones quote kept running through my head: Winter is coming,” she said with a laugh.
 “However, the spring has now come.
 I am looking forward to longer and warmer days.”